 Some of the strategies we use include visual aids, structure and routine, and an environment free from stressors.
 Visual aids can be helpful for students who have a hard time communicating verbally.
 Our education staff often uses visual schedules to show their students what will be happening throughout the day.
 This can also reduce stress, as changes in routine are often challenging for children with autism.
 Additionally, since our education program is on-site at our facility in Fort Worth, it is designed to be a low-stress environment for children with autism.

-Our team of registered behavioral technicians and education support staff are prepared for the unique challenges of teaching children with autism.
+Our team of registered behavioral therapists and education support staff are prepared for the unique challenges of teaching children with autism.
 In a traditional school, a teacher’s aide might assist your child.
 Your child also might leave the traditional classroom to join a special education classroom.
 However, in our program, your child’s teacher works with their therapists to reinforce positive behaviors throughout the day.
 This makes our education program especially effective.

 Contact Camp Worth Today

 If your child is having a hard time in school, consider an alternative program.
-At Camp Worth, our therapists, registered behavioral technicians, and special education teachers work together to provide a supportive environment.
+At Camp Worth, our registered behavioral therapists, and special education teachers work together to provide a supportive environment.
 The frustrations of traditional school can make it hard for students with autism to learn and excel.
 However, in our education program, we celebrate every accomplishment.